echoe/six_sounds/README.md

 Windows:
 Download and add the JUCE folder as above.
 I decided to use VS Code, so install that, and then download and install the build tools for Visual Studio https://visualstudio.microsoft.com/downloads/ .

 Open your six_sounds folder in VS Code.
+Remove the parts of the CMake file that call out Linux binaries specifically (lines 6 to 8).
-Select your compiler you installed, then just click build :)
+Select your compiler you installed, then just click build.